thiagodp/concordialang-codeceptjs-webdriverio/readme.md

 See [concordialang-codeceptjs-core](https://github.com/thiagodp/concordialang-codeceptjs-core#documentation).

-## See Also
+## See also

-- [katalon-concordia](https://github.com/thiagodp/katalon-concordia): extension for Google Chrome and Mozilla Firefox.
+- [katalon-concordia](https://github.com/thiagodp/katalon-concordia): extension for Google Chrome and Mozilla Firefox to convert recordings produced with [Katalon Recorder](https://chrome.google.com/webstore/detail/katalon-recorder-selenium/ljdobmomdgdljniojadhoplhkpialdid) into [Concordia Language](https://concordialang.org).
+It helps you to capture web elements' identification without inspecting them with the browser or looking into their source code.
-  Use it along with [Katalon Recorder](https://chrome.google.com/webstore/detail/katalon-recorder-selenium/ljdobmomdgdljniojadhoplhkpialdid) to record your actions while using your application and then convert the recording script into Concordia Language.
-  > Recommended to capture web elements' identifications without need to inspect them.

 ## Dependencies